mtijubayer/my-digital-journey/README.md

 More repositories, projects, experiments, and digital work will be added as I continue to grow.

 ---

-⭐ Thanks for Visiting!
+## ⭐ Thanks for Visiting!

 Thanks for visiting my GitHub profile.

-If you're interested in Technology, Artificial Intelligence, Web Development, Freelancing, or Entrepreneurship, feel free to connect with me.
+If you're interested in **Technology, Artificial Intelligence, Web Development, Freelancing, or Entrepreneurship**, feel free to connect with me.

-🚀 Keep Learning • Keep Building • Keep Growing
+### 🚀 Keep Learning • Keep Building • Keep Growing

-— MTJ
+**— MTJ**